 2018 Fantasy Football Draft Prep: Experts defend LeSean McCoy, Andrew Luck rankings

 Our experts disagree on a lot.
-Today, we're looking at places they agree, and why maybe they shouldn't.
+Today, we're looking at places they agree, and why they maybe shouldn't.

 Note: Draft Season is upon us.
 For the best draft party, have your draft at B-Dubs!
 Players receive food and drink specials, plus a free draft kit.
 Sign up HERE today!

 We use Slack to communicate internally, and now we're going to use it to communicate with you guys.
-Every Wednesday, we're going to have our trio of Fantasy football experts — Dave Richard and Heath Cummings — discuss (and maybe debate) their rankings.
+Every Wednesday, we're going to have our trio of Fantasy football experts — Jamey Eisenberg, Dave Richard and Heath Cummings — discuss (and maybe debate) their rankings.
 I'm trying to break them up where they agree this week.

 chris.towers: Let's take a look at some of the trendier names from around the league as training camps close and preseason action heats up.
 Royce Freeman and Kerryon Johnson have seen interest in them spike over the last week or so.
 How high could you see yourselves moving those guys with more good preseason performances.